-A favorite of notorious Marie Antoinette, the French Queen (1755-1793) is often referenced in relation to beauty treatments and rituals – she was known to apply balms and moisturisers to her hands, then put on a pair of gloves to sleep in to allow the potions to do their job.
+A favourite of French Queen, Marie Antoinette, she is often referenced in relation to opulence and indulgences – beauty balms and moisturisers being on of them.
+She was said to apply product to her hands, then put on a pair of gloves to sleep in, allowing the potions to do its job.

 - hydrate and soothe the skin at a deeper level

 - certain creams may ease joint pain

 Finland: heat treatments

 The benefits of a room heated by coals was adopted in Finland as early as 1112.
 Fast forward to the present day and heat treatments – from saunas to salt caves and infra-red rooms – are still widely popular today.